masneyb/cavedbmanager/README.md

   running Django 1.8.7.
 * Install the [postgis-data-importer](https://github.com/masneyb/postgis-data-importer)
   project to support setting up your GIS layers in a PostgreSQL database.
-  * If you are planning to generate the sample bulletin, see the note about the GIS data in the How to generate the Sample Bulletin section below before you run the `make` command.
+  * If you are planning to generate the sample bulletin, then you only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine 7.5 minute quads.
+By default, the import script will download the data for these quads, along with all of the other 7.5 minute quads in West Virginia that are underlain by karst.
 * Install package dependencies:
   * `sudo apt-get install -y python-psycopg2 python-django python-imaging python-dateutil python-gdal texlive texlive-latex-extra python2.7 zip mapserver-bin ttf-freefont make`
-* Create an empty PostgreSQL database for the cave data:
-  `createdb cavedb`
 * Update your database settings in _cavedb/settings.py_.
 Be sure to change the SECRET_KEY setting to random data if you are running the server on a non-loopback interface.
-* Create the tables in the new database: `make installdb`.
-It will prompt you to create a Django admin user that you will use to log into the website.
-* Set a user profile for the django user added by the step above:
-  `echo "insert into cavedb_caveuserprofile values (1, 1, true, true, true);" | psql cavedb`
-* Copy base files required for building the documents
-  * `sudo mkdir -p /usr/local/cavedbmanager-data/`
-  * `WHOAMI=$(whoami) && sudo chown "${WHOAMI}":"${WHOAMI}" /usr/local/cavedbmanager-data/`
-  * `cp -dpRv data/* /usr/local/cavedbmanager-data/`
-* Optional: Install sample bulletin data.
-See the How to generate the Sample Bulletin section below for details.
+* Install the sample data: `./sample-bulletin/populate-sample-bulletin.sh`.
+Be sure to read the comments in the file and make any appropriate changes.
 * Start the server: `make run`.
 The server will only listen to the loopback interface.
 Use `make runRemote` to have it bind to all network interfaces.
 The latter is useful if you are testing from inside a virtual machine.

-## How to generate the Sample Bulletin

-The sample bulletin included with this repository can be generated with the following procedure.

-* Install the West Virginia base data.
-This is for the GIS layers, counties, topo quads, topo quad / county relationships, and UTM zones for the entire state.
-  `cat sample-bulletin/wv-base-data.sql | psql cavedb`.
-* Add the aerial imagery.
-Be sure to replace the path to your checked out version of the postgis-data-importer project.
-The 2003.map and 2014.map matches the name column in the cavedb_gisaerialmap table (without the .map extension).
-  * `ln -s /home/$(whoami)/postgis-data-importer/download/us_wv/aerial/USDA-2014/2014.map /usr/local/cavedbmanager-data/gis_maps/`.
-  * `ln -s /home/$(whoami)/postgis-data-importer/download/us_wv/aerial/SAMB-2003/JPG/2003.map /usr/local/cavedbmanager-data/gis_maps/`
-  * `ln -s /home/$(whoami)/postgis-data-importer/download/us_wv/hillshade/hillshade.map /usr/local/cavedbmanager-data/gis_maps/`
-  * `touch /usr/local/cavedbmanager-data/gis_maps/topo.map`
-* When importing your GIS data, you only need to include the DEMs and aerial imagery for the Aurora, Lake Lynn and Lead Mine 7.5 minute quads.
-By default, the import script will download the data for these quads, along with all of the other 7.5 minute quads in West Virginia that are underlain by karst.
-* Copy sample entrance photos and maps:
-  `cp -dpRv sample-bulletin/feature_attachments/ /usr/local/cavedbmanager-data/`
-* Add sample bulletin data to PostgreSQL:
-  `cat sample-bulletin/sample-bulletin.sql | psql cavedb`
-* Start the server and log into the web interface.
+* Log into the web interface.
   * Click on the Bulletins link on the main page.
 In the documents column, click on the generate link.
 After a few minutes, refresh the page and you should see generated documents if everything went well.